OUR PRIVACY PRINCIPLES

 - when we negotiate and enter into dealings; or

-- when we respond to an enquiry where we consider personal details are required or appropriate to fulfil the query.
+- when we respond to an enquiry where we consider personal details are required or appropriate to fulfill the query.

 The personal information of our clients or their representatives will usually be recorded on the file concerning the matter in which the individual is involved or for which the personal information was collected and/or updated in our practice management software.